ahungry/awesome-janet/README.md

 Curated list of libraries and tooling for the Janet programming
 language: https://janet-lang.org

+If you have a library or package you're working on, or have come across one, feel free to make a PR.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**